gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 The python scripts that perform these simulations are available on my github at [https://github.com/gpantel/MD_methods-and-analysis/blob/master/LJsimulator](https://github.com/gpantel/MD_methods-and-analysis/blob/master/LJsimulator), in addition to input files to perform these three example simulations.

 References:
-1. Pantelopulos, G. A., Nagai, T., Bandara, A., Panahi, A. & Straub, J. E. Critical size dependence of domain formation observed in coarse-grained simulations of bilayers composed of ternary lipid mixtures.
+1. Chremos, A., Nikoubashman, A. & Panagiotopoulos, A. Z. Flory-Huggins parameter χ, from binary mixtures of Lennard-Jones particles to block copolymer melts.
 J. Chem.
 Phys.
+140, 1–10 (2014).
+2. Pantelopulos, G. A., Nagai, T., Bandara, A., Panahi, A. & Straub, J. E. Critical size dependence of domain formation observed in coarse-grained simulations of bilayers composed of ternary lipid mixtures.
+J. Chem.
+Phys.
 147, 095101 (2017).
-2. Park, S. & Im, W. Quantitative Characterization of Cholesterol Partitioning between Binary Bilayers.
+3. Park, S. & Im, W. Quantitative Characterization of Cholesterol Partitioning between Binary Bilayers.
 J. Chem.
 Theory Comput.
 14, 2829–2833 (2018).